jckarter/clay/doc/language-reference.md

     FloatToken -> "0x" HexDigits ("."
 HexDigits?)? /[pP] [+-]?/ DecimalDigits
                 | DecimalDigits ("."
 DecimalDigits?)? (/[eE] [+-]?/ DecimalDigits)?

 Like integers, floating-point literals also come in decimal and hexadecimal forms.
-A floating-point decimal literal is differentiated from an integer literal by including either a decimal point `.` followed by zero or more decimal digits, an exponential marker `e` or `E` followed by an optional sign and a required decimal value indicating the decimal exponent, or both.
-Floating-point hexadecimal literals likewise contain an optional hexadecimal point (also `.`) followed by zero or more hex digits, but require an exponential marker `p` or `P` followed by an optional sign and required decimal value indicating the binary exponent.
+A floating-point decimal literal is differentiated from an integer literal by including either a decimal point `.` followed by zero or more decimal digits, an exponential marker `e` or `E` followed by a decimal value indicating the decimal exponent, or both.
+Floating-point hexadecimal literals likewise contain an optional hexadecimal point (also `.`) followed by zero or more hex digits, but require their exponential marker `p` or `P` followed by a decimal value indicating the binary exponent.
 Like integer literals, floating-point literals may also include underscores after any digit in the integer, mantissa, or exponent for human readability.

     // Examples of decimal floating-point literals
     1. 1.0 1e0 1e-2 0.000_001 1e1_000